-Miss A sadly suffered with ill health, made worse due to complications arising out of a clinical negligence claim.
+Miss A sadly suffered with ill health, made worse due to complications arising out of a medical negligence claim.

 The nature of her illness meant that she was unable to work at various times and there is a risk that she may not be able to work in the future.
 She may need to claim various state benefits to supplement her income to look after her and her young child.
 We were able to advise her on setting up a Personal Injury settlement suitable for her circumstances to ensure she has the ability to retain the use of the funds to meet her needs but so that they do not prevent her from being entitled to state benefits if required in the future.